-Pyeongchang (Not Pyongyang): The Place Hosting The Winter Olympics
+Olympic Host Pyeongchang Steps Into The Global Spotlight

 As we've come to expect at Olympic Games, there are real concerns about the costs of putting these games on — though, at an estimate of nearly $13 billion, the Pyeongchang Games would be a relative bargain in recent Olympics history.
 There are also worries over how the facilities will fare after the world turns its attention elsewhere.

-A symbol of those concerns is the Pyeongchang Olympic Stadium, which cost tens of millions of dollars to build – reports have ranged from $60 million to $100 million.
+A symbol of those concerns is the Pyeongchang Olympic Stadium, which cost tens of millions of dollars to build.
+Reports have ranged from $60 million to $100 million.
 With a capacity of 35,000, the stadium could house a large chunk of Pyeongchang's population.
 After this winter, the stadium will be dramatically renovated (and partially torn down) after just four uses: the opening and closing ceremonies of the Olympics and Paralympics.

 In addition to the centerpiece stadium, organizers and local officials will determine how to use the other 12 venues from these Olympics, from a sliding center to an ice arena and a hockey center – of which they now have two.